EventStore/documentation/docs/clients/grpc/observability.md

 # Observability

-The EventStoreDB gRPC clients are designed with observability in mind, offering support for OpenTelemetry.
+The KurrentDB gRPC clients are designed with observability in mind, offering support for OpenTelemetry.
 This integration provides a set of distributed traces, enabling developers to gain deeper insights into their system.